oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

 	 ![PDB Name - PDB2](./images/clone-pdb-05-pdb2-name.png " ")

-    Specify the following:
+    For this lab, specify the following:
      - **PDB Name** - Delete the default text and enter a unique name for the PDB you are cloning.
 For this task, enter *PDB2*.

-     - **Create Multiple Copies** - Do not select this check box.
+     - **Create Multiple Copies** - Do not select this option.
 For this lab, create only one PDB in the database.

 1. Select the **Create PDB Administrator** option to create a new administrative user account for the PDB.

-    If you want to use the administrative user account of the source PDB, then do not select this option.
+    > If you want to use the administrative user account of the source PDB, then do not select this option.

 	 ![PDB2 Administrator Credentials](./images/clone-pdb-06-pdb2admin.png " ")